-If you work from home, then you are likely with the journey it takes to find the best printer.
-Often, the answer lies in the best all-in-one printer, as they can print, scan, and transfer documents from one device to another.
+If you work from home, then you will likely need a great printer.
+Often, these are some of the best all-in-one printers, as they can print, scan, and transfer documents from one device to another.
+Connecting that printer to your network using ethernet is a straightforward process that we will outline below.

-Similarly, another resource explains how to connect a fax machine with a cable modem or even how to scan from a printer to an iPhone.
+Similarly, we have more resources explaining how to connect a fax machine with a cable modem or even how to scan from a printer to an iPhone.

 How to Hook up All-In-One Printer with Cable Internet